wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 Use the app to do (at least) the following:

   1. Asking for just the right amount of time
-    - Feel free to inspect the state of the queue, which will show that all nodes are currently busy
+    - Feel free to inspect the state of the queue, which will show that all nodes are currently busy.
-    - Submit a job asking for 4 nodes and just enough time to run *myprogram* (i.e., 2 + 20/4 hours)
+    - Submit a job asking for 4 nodes and just enough time to run *myprogram*.
     - At what time did the job complete?
   2. Asking for too much time
-    - Reset the simulation and resubmit the job, but now asking for 24 hours, just being conservative
+    - Reset the simulation and resubmit the job, but now asking for 24 hours, pretending to be a user who doesn't know the program's speedup behavio and being conservative
     - At what time did the job complete?
   3. Exploring
     - Feel free to reset the simulation and resubmit the job with different durations, so see the behavior.
-The behavior is typically non-continous.
-That is, when asking for one more second, the job's wait time can jump by hours.
+The behavior is non-continous: when asking for one more second, the job's wait time can jump by hours.

 ---